Ames-hub/pyhoster/README.md

 Then run `python3.11 pyhost.py -O` to start the program.

+# Compatibility
+This works on every OS as far as I know.<br>
+As long as the OS can run python3.11, it should be able to run this.<br>
+There's nothing stopping it from doing so at least<br>

+So far I've tested it on<br>
+ZorinOS (ubuntu based)<br>
+Ubuntu<br>
+Windows 11

 # Environment variables
 PYHOST_KEYBIND_LISTEN: Boolean, if true, pyhoster will listen for keybinds.
 (Default: True) made toggleable for 'edge' cases where you want to use the keybinds for something else.